harrytripp/azure-static/README.md

 ## Overview

 This project involves setting up a static website hosted on Azure Storage, enhanced with CDN for performance and security, and integrated with a CI/CD pipeline using GitHub Actions.
 Infrastructure is deployed and managed using Bicep.
+I chose Cloudflare as my DNS provider.

 ## Architecture